Parveen-Patel/MS-Office-Workflows/README.md

 - **Collaboration** → Save files to OneDrive, share with colleagues, and co‑edit in real time.
 - **Export options** → Save reports as PDF or CSV for easy sharing and distribution.

-👉 In short: Excel lets you **collect, analyze, visualize, and share data** to support smarter business decisions.
+In short: Excel lets you **collect, analyze, visualize, and share data** to support smarter business decisions.

-## 🎨 Microsoft PowerPoint Features
+## Microsoft PowerPoint:

 Microsoft PowerPoint is the go‑to tool for creating clear, engaging presentations.
 Here are the key things you can do: